Side-by-side comparison of Webflow and WordPress interfaces showing visual builder vs admin dashboard

 WordPress: Depends on setup

 Winner: Webflow for speed without effort.
-WordPress can be fast but requires work.
+WordPress can achieve similar results but requires expertise and ongoing work.

 SEO capabilities